Macadamian/Cordova-BlinkUpSample/plugins/com.macadamian.blinkup/README.md

 - The USB power cable is not connected to the Imp, or to a power source
 - Sometimes you need to unplug and replug in the power cable to "wake" the Imp up.
 This should get it to start flashing, and ready to recognize a BlinkUp

+**Javascript gives "blinkup not defined"**
+- There is a typo in the function being called, or it is not one of the exposed functions outlined in [api calls](#api-calls)
+- The function being called is not called on a `blinkup` object, as discussed in [api calls](#api-calls)